Omni Dallas Hotel: Description

 The building is notable for its LED lighting on the exterior facade.
 The building is covered in more than 2,200 protective tubes, each of which houses three 3-foot-long LED fixtures.
 Altogether, the strips measure about 4 miles long.
 The LEDs are occasionally programmed to display dynamic lighting patterns - from a Jawbreaker maze to advertisements for the Dallas Cowboys.
 The lights are programmed to run during two intervals, once from sunset to 2 a.m. and again from 5:30 a.m. to sunrise.
 The colors and lighting are sometimes coordinated with the lighting of the nearby Bank of America Plaza.

+The Hotel offers an ideal environment for hosting major events and conferences, providing flexible and multi-purpose meeting spaces spanning over 142,000 square feet.